Theodor Reichmann: Career

+Honors and death

 In 1888 Reichmann was appointed Kammersänger.
 He was awarded the Order of Franz Joseph among others.
 In Vienna, the Reichmanngasse is named after him.

-Reichmann died in Wangen (Öhningen) at the age of 54.
+Reichmann died on 22 May 1903 in Wangen (Öhningen) at the age of 54.

 Already for a long time suffering from a heart condition, Reichmann died on 22 May 1903 - the 90th birthday of Richard Wagner – in Sanatorium Marbach in Bodensee following a stroke.
 Reichmann was buried in Berlin at the cemetery in front of the Hallesches Tor.
 In the preserved lattice tomb there is a multi-level funerary monument made of black granite, on which the marble sculpture of a mourner is leaning, created around 1904 in the stonemason workshop of Wilhelm Sipperling.
-A medallion with the portrait of the deceased has been lost.
+It was unveiled in a ceremony on September 30, 1904.